 This picture is from a Houston, Texas newspaper, which I believe to be the "Houston Tribune."
 The date would be around November 1969.

-I rushed the throng of flag guards grabbing the flag before they knew my intent.
+Without a moments hesitation I rushed into the throng of flag guards grabbing and yanking the flag down and close to my chest before they knew what had happened or my intent.
 Placing it inside of my jacket I attempted to "run with it."
-Before I could clear the crowd of several hundred people I was thrown to the pavement where they begin to stomp upon my head and body.
-They were concurrently dragging me toward a concrete embankment where they intended to throw me off into the river below, a twenty or more foot drop as I recall.
-The Houston Police (God Bless Them) saw my predicament and came charging into the crowd with batons wildly swinging knocking commies off of me right and left.
-Suddenly I could breath again as the weight of so many people and kicking boots were lifted from my body by the police.
-The commies were fighting with the police at the same time so there was considerable ado at that moment.
+Not a good exit strategy exactly, but I did not care one "hoot" as we say in these parts of the world.
+I was going to have the flag and did not give or allow myself the smallest thought toward the consequences of the effort.
+Before I could clear the crowd of several hundred people I was thrown to the pavement where the "red guard" begin to stomp upon my head and body while kicking me.
+One of them shouted to throw me over the concrete embankment above the bayou that ran past the rally site so they were concurrently dragging me toward their exit strategy for me.
+In those days it was a considerable drop but easily survivable by me as I was an excellent swimmer.
+The Houston Police (God bless them) saw my predicament and came charging into the crowd with batons wildly swinging knocking commies off of me right and left.
+Suddenly I could breath again as the weight of so many people pummeling and kicking were lifted from my body by the police.
+The commies began fighting with the police at the same time so there was considerable ado at that moment.
 I felt strong hands around me as I was lifted from the pavement by two brave officers.
 Then began the quick exit from the mist of the horde, till we reached safety.
 As we broke through the crowd I reached into my jacket and triumphantly raised the wadded VC flag up over my head (a picture in the Houston Post recorded this moment).

 Reading Background: